CogDisResLab/Kinograte/README.md

 ## Output

-To visualize the integrated networks, we primally use the [visNetwork R package](https://datastorm-open.github.io/visNetwork/) for its interactivity and degree of customization.
+To visualize the integrated networks, we primarily use the [visNetwork R package](https://datastorm-open.github.io/visNetwork/) for its interactivity and degree of customization.
 To cluster protein and identify community structures within the integrated networks, we utilize